janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 https://youtu.be/ULK-bejEP4k

 I am not an electronics, programming or espHome expert.
-I have been searching and getting inspiration from videos.
+I have been searching and getting inspiration from videos, I have almost no knowledge of electronics or programming, nor am I an expert in espHome.
+I have been searching, getting inspiration from videos and looking for information until I put the pieces together.
 What I am is a big fan of Home Assistant with a multitude of home automation devices, even addicted :).

 I do a RC FPV Car with espHome in a nodemcuv2 8266 board.